Power Supply Upgrade Project

-This investment includes the purchase of 50 next-generation E-Class trams — the largest on our network — as well as upgrades to Route 96 (the first route to receive the new trams), the redevelopment of two tram depots, accessibility improvements and power supply upgrades.
-The introduction of the E-Class trams onto Route 96 also means that other larger trams currently running on this route can move to other busy routes, as part of a cascading program.
+This investment includes the purchase of 80 next-generation E-Class trams — the largest on our network — as well as upgrades to Route 96 (the first route to receive the new trams), the redevelopment of two tram depots, accessibility improvements and power supply upgrades. the roll out of E-Class trams on Route 96 also means that other larger trams currently running on this route can move to other busy routes, as part of a cascading program.

 Why do we need more power for the tram network?

-Melbourne’s trams run on electricity.
-Electrical substations around the network convert the power supplied from utility providers to the required tram power supply.
+Electrical substations around the network convert electricity supplied from utility providers to the required tram power supply.
 Substations then distribute this converted supply to the network’s overhead wire system.
 A power system study found that the increased size and more modern features of E-Class trams, including air conditioning and automated announcements, means they require more power to run properly.

 For more information about the Tram Power Upgrade Project visit the Yarra Trams website